 Student Success and Support Program (SSSP)

-The Student Success and Support Program replaces the Seymour-Campbell Matriculation Act of 1986 and recognizes that student success is the responsibility of the institution and the student, and supported by well-coordinated student and instructional services to foster academic success.
+In Fall 2018, the State Chancellor’s Office combined program funding for the Student Success and Support Program (SSSP), the Student Equity Program and the Basic Skills Initiative to create the new Student Equity and Achievement Program (SEAP).
+Although, the State Chancellor’s Office is no longer referring to SSSP as a separate program, however, SSSP requirements remain as a mandate.
 The purpose of SSSP is to increase California community college student access and success through the implementation of core matriculation services, including assessment and course placement, orientation, counseling/advising, and other educational planning services, with the goal of providing students with the support services necessary to assist them to achieve their educational goal and complete their identified course of study.

 Students who participate in the SSSP services of assessment, orientation, and engage in academic planning with a counselor and maintain a comprehensive student educational plan receive higher registration priority than students who do not participate in SSSP.